Existence results in large-strain magnetoelasticity: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge support from the Austrian Science Fund (FWF) projects F65, V 662, Y1292, from the FWF-GA\v{C}R project I 4052/19-29646L, and from the OeAD-WTZ project CZ04/2019 (M\v{S}MT\v{C}R 8J19AT013).
+MK also thanks the Center of Advanced Applied Sciences (CAAS), financially supported by the European Regional Development Fund (Project no. CZ.$02.1.01/0.0/0.0/16_019/0 0 0 0778$.